The nice thing about dreaming is that you can just keep falling without worrying about hitting the ground. Unfortunately this is not a dream.

 - Floorboard Failure: There's a cabinet in Door 1 that can be moved onto weaker flooring, which results in it crashing through the floor later in the game.

-- Easter Egg: An easter egg can be found in both episodes.
+- Easter Egg: An easter egg can be found in all episodes.
 Using the easter egg at the right location unlocks the Developer Room.

 - Heroic Mime